kd2-80158/CodingBat/README.md

 # CodingBat
-All the solutions of questions from codingbat is written in java
+The solutions for all the questions on CodingBat are coded in Java.